Space | Blue Bird Day

 If your child is ready to increase the challenge see if they will engage in problem solving with “playful obstructions”.
 Pretend your rocket ship has run out of gas, or you are too sad to fly the rocket ship today, and see if your child can come up with realistic ways to “fix” the problem and restart the activity!

-Activity: Star Gazing
+Relaxation Time Activity: Star Gazing

 Materials:

-Soft Blanket
+Soft Blanket.

-Computer with Star Gazing Video (find on YouTube)
+Computer with Star Gazing Video (find on YouTube).

 1. Get comfortable with your blanket and pillow.